Welcome

 Tail risk represents lower margins, service degradation and system outages in extreme cases

-2. Why fat tails emerge at scale (Suggestions welcome)
+2. Why fat tails emerge at scale (Google Doc)

 TL;DR